ZopshopDev/handbook/_default/FAQ.md

 ### 2. What are the company's main products?
 Where is it positioned?

 A. The company currently does not have a so-called main product/main service object.
 It prefers project-based development.
 The core concept is "accelerating the incubation of team members’ ideas, discover market needs, and quickly generate solutions."
-There are currently projects under development.
-PerfectScore, with software as the main output.
+There are currently projects under development. {{ site.product_name }}, with software as the main output.
 It must be emphasized that we are not a contractor, no outsourcing, non-gaming, and non-acceptance nature.

 <br>